What Eye Freckles Can Tell You About Your Health

 They also noted that eye freckles were more common in the study participants than they are in the general population, possibly because the participants were recruited from public swimming pools: They may have led outdoorsy lifestyles, the authors speculated, with greater exposure to UV light than the average person.

 What Dr. Schwab found most fascinating was the location of most eye freckles: the lower, outer section of the iris.
 One potential explanation is that the eyebrows and nose help shield the inner and upper quadrants of the iris—leaving the lower, outer sections more exposed to the sun's rays, he says.

-While eye freckles themselves are considered benign, they may serve as a warning sign for sun-related health problems, the researchers concluded.
+While eye freckles themselves are usually benign, they may serve as a warning sign for sun-related health problems, the researchers concluded.
 "The presence of iris freckles also indicates sun damage to the skin, a risk factor for several different kinds of skin cancer.
-Within this context, there is certainly a need for further studies investigating the association between skin cancer and iris freckles," the wrote.
+Within this context, there is certainly a need for further studies investigating the association between skin cancer and iris freckles," they wrote.